zainkhalid91/Drawing-App/README.md

-# SmartApp
+# DrawingApp

-SmartDrawingApp
+# A drawing application which can help in you write or draw anything you like.

-A drawing application which can help in you write or draw anything you like.
+# It supports:
-It supports:
+# 5 pen types
-1- 5 pen types
+# RGB colors and Color pallet selection.
-2- RGB colors and Color pallet selection.
+# PDF Reader
-3- PDF Reader
+# Screen shot when reading PDF
-4- Screen shot when reading PDF
+# Zoom in/Zoom out for PDF and Canvas.

-5- Zoom in/Zoom out for PDF and Canvas.
+Note: Removed .ppt reading capability because the lib didn't support androidx and was causing trouble during migration.
+Updated the code base to Kotlin.